 }

-The “parallel review” pattern uses Agent Teams to have multiple specialists review simultaneously.
+The “parallel review” pattern uses Agent Teams (experimental, disabled by default — requires CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1) to have multiple specialists review simultaneously.
 One agent checks security, another checks performance, another checks test coverage.
 The team lead synthesizes their findings into a single report.
+Agent Teams have known limitations around session resumption, task coordination, and shutdown behavior.

 For tasks that modify many files across a codebase, /batch <instruction> plans the work, splits it across background agents in isolated git worktrees, and is designed for large-scale refactors or repetitive changes.
 Depending on the workflow, it can also run verification steps and help open PRs for the results.